 How Term Loans and SBA Loans Differ

-The other advantage to SBA loans re longer terms, which means lower monthly payments for business owners.
+- Repayment terms.
+Another advantage to SBA loans is longer terms, which means lower monthly payments for business owners.
 SBA 7(a) loans have terms that range from 10 to 25 years, leading to very low monthly payments.
 This can avoid a cash flow crunch.

 What to Consider Before Applying